Crappie vs Bluegill – The Differences! Is Crappie Better?

 - The bluegill mouth is small, and the jaw doesn’t extend past the eye line.

-- The scales on a white crappie are similar across the body.
+- The scales on all three sunfish are similar across the body.

 - White crappies average 9-10 inches long and weigh between 1/2 pound to 1.5 pounds.

 - Black crappies average 8-10 inches long and weigh 3/4 pound to 2 pounds.